t-d-k/LibreCrypt/docs/FAQ.md

 DoxBox and DoxBox Explorer will **only ever** try to connect to the internet if it has been configured to check for updates - and even then, they will only try to connect to the DoxBox web site to retrieve version information.

-By default, both DoxBox and DoxBox Explorer are configured such that thtey will **not** check for updates - this functionality must be explicitly enabled by the user.
+By default, both DoxBox and DoxBox Explorer are configured such that they will **not** check for updates - this functionality must be explicitly enabled by the user.

 * * *